Hugh Maguire (violinist): Career

 Maguire helped to found the Academy of St Martin in the Fields with Neville Marriner in 1959, and became closely associated with its work at the solo violin desk.
 His pre-eminence as a teacher and pedagogue for soloists and chamber music ensemble groups was also then developing.
 During the 1960s, he, Jacqueline du Pré and Fou Ts'ong performed as a piano trio.
 Maguire led the Cremona Quartet with Iona Brown, Cecil Aronowitz and Terence Weil, From 1974, he led the Melos Ensemble, heading that group's renewal after it had been temporarily disbanded following the death of Ivor McMahon.
 In 1978, Peter Pears invited Maguire to join the Britten-Pears School for Advanced Musical Studies as director of string studies.
 He served in the post until 2002.

-Maguire became leader of the Allegri Quartet in the 1970s, with David Roth, Patrick Ireland and Bruno Schrecker.
+Maguire became leader of the Allegri Quartet in 1968 with David Roth, Patrick Ireland and Bruno Schrecker.
 The quartet's recordings included the String Quartet No. 2 of Alexander Goehr and the Quartets Nos 3 & 4 of Frank Bridge.
 Sir Malcolm Arnold dedicated his string quartet no. 2 (1975) to him, first performed by the Allegri Quartet in Dublin Castle in June 1976, with the British premiere three days later at Snape Maltings, as part of the Aldeburgh Festival.
 He left the Allegri Quartet in 1976.

-Maguire was professor at the Royal Academy of Music in London for 26 years, and was also artistic director of the Irish Youth Orchestra, as well as violin tutor to the National Youth Orchestra of Great Britain.
-He taught master classes at Aldeburgh Music and was on the coaching staff of the ensemble training at the Leiston Abbey music school.
+Maguire was a professor at the Royal Academy of Music in London for 26 years, and was also artistic director of the Irish Youth Orchestra, as well as violin tutor to the National Youth Orchestra of Great Britain.
+He was head of strings at the Britten-Pears school of music, taught master classes at Aldeburgh Music and was on the coaching staff of the ensemble training at the Leiston Abbey music school.

 Maguire was married twice.
-His first marriage, in 1953 to the dancer Suzie Lewis, produced five children, three daughters and two sons.
+His first marriage, in 1953 to the dancer Suzanne Lewis, produced five children, three daughters and two sons.
 The couple divorced in 1987.
 His second marriage was to Tricia Catchpole, from 1988 until her death in February 2013.

+Maguire died at Peasenhall on 14 June 2013, aged 86.